Pirates vs. Phillies Player Props Betting Odds

 MLB Props Today: Philadelphia Phillies

-- Zack Wheeler (7-5) will take the mound for the Phillies, his 21st start of the season.
+- Aaron Nola (9-6) will take the mound for the Phillies, his 22nd start of the season.

 |Opponent